Aristide Merloni: Biography

 Coming from a family of workers, he attended the "Istituto Tecnico Industriale Statale Montani" in Fermo, from which he graduated in 1916, when he was drafted for the First World War.

-When he returned to Albacina (AN), he participated with Lamberto Corsi, Tersilio Fida, Romualdo Castelli, don Agostino Crocetti and don Erminio Petruio in the catholic trade unions’ and in the Popular Party.
+When he returned to Albacina (AN), he participated with Lamberto Corsi, Tersilio Fida, Romualdo Castelli, don Agostino Crocetti and don Erminio Petruio in the Catholic trade unions’ and in the Popular Party.

-In 1919 Aristide started his career in the entrepreneurial world as draughtsman in a plant of Pinerolo (Piedmont, Italy) and in ten years he became the general manager of the company.
+In 1919 Aristide started his career in the entrepreneurial world as a draughtsman in a plant of Pinerolo (Piedmont, Italy) and in ten years he became the general manager of the company.
 After moving to Piedmont he still maintained his membership in the Popular Party.
 He got married in 1921 and had four sons: Ester, Francesco, Antonio and Vittorio.

 His inspirational principle was always the corporate social responsibility: “There is no value in the economic success of any industrial initiative unless it is accompanied by a commitment to social progress”.
 Following the social philosophy of the Christian Democrat Party, he believed that in order to realize authentic human and social promotion, industrial and manufacturing development had to take place gradually, without creating rifts in lifestyles and customs, in traditions and values, drawing inspiration from the pragmatic assumption of respect for individuals.

-On 20 July 1930 Aristide Merloni set up a small activity in Fabriano for the production of scales, which changed its name into S.A.M.A.
+On 20 July 1930, Aristide Merloni set up a small activity in Fabriano for the production of scales, which changed its name to S.A.M.A.
 (Società Anonima Merloni Aristide) in 1933.

-By 1938 the company had grown bigger, with a turnover of 500,000 Liras - a value equivalent to approximately 400,000 Euros - and 70 employees.
-In the fifties Merloni was the first Italian company in the field of weighing instruments, with 40% market share.
+By 1938 the company had grown bigger, with a turnover of 500,000,000 Liras - a value equivalent to approximately 250,000 Euros - and 70 employees.
+In the fifties, Merloni was the first Italian company in the field of weighing instruments, with a 40% market share.